grscheller/scheller-linux-archive/dotfiles/README.md

-# UNIX/POSIX Shell Configuration
+# LINUX/UNIX/POSIX "Dotfiles"

-This project contains the infrastructure I use to maintain and install my UNIX based shell environments on the computers I use.
-The same configuration files are designed to be shared across multiple computers.
+This project contains the infrastructure I use to track and install my POSIX based shell environments on the computers I use.
+The same configuration files are designed to be shared across multiple computers and operating systems.
 Installs into `$HOME` from cloned repository directory.

 ## Features and Design Choices

-* Use `env/` directory as template to customize your own version
+* Use `dotfiles/` directory as template to customize your own version
 * Clone and install on the computers you use
 * Will work on most, more or less, POSIX compliant systems
 * Same POSIX `.profile` used by all shells
 * Re-initialize any shell by sourcing .profile
 * Designed for maximum portability
-* Not designed for maximum security for some specific Shell/OS
+* Not designed for maximum security on some specific Shell or OS

 ### Initial Shell Configuration